Motyzhyn

-Motyzhyn (Мотижин, [moˈtɪʒɪn]) is a village in Bucha Raion (district) in Kyiv Oblast of Ukraine, at about 45km west of Kyiv city.
+Motyzhyn (Мотижин, [moˈtɪʒɪn]) is a village in Bucha Raion, Kyiv Oblast, Ukraine.
+It is located 45 km west of the capital Kyiv.
 It belongs to Makariv settlement hromada, one of the hromadas of Ukraine.

 Until 18 July 2020, Motyzhyn was located in Makariv Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
 The area of Makariv Raion was split between Bucha and Fastiv Raions, with Motyzhyn being transferred to Bucha Raion.